 Special detergent for removing green growth on terraces, stone floors and walls

-Impregnation in cream form on a silane base with restricted capillary inhibition
+Silane-based impregnation in cream form with limited capillary inhibition

 Silane-based impregnation cream for hydrophobic treatment adapted to specific substrates